 You may be considering abortion if you are unsure of whether you want to continue with your pregnancy.
-Often, women feel that abortion is their only option because they feel unsupported or feel pressure from others to end their pregnancy.
+Often, women feel that this procedure is their only option because they feel unsupported or feel pressure from others to end their pregnancy.

 Before making a decision, learn about the different types of abortion procedures and the associated risks.
-If you have questions about abortion, we are here to give you information in a non-judgmental, caring environment.
+If you have questions about the procedures, we are here to give you the information in a non-judgmental, caring environment.
 Contact us today.

 There are two main types of abortion procedures: medical and surgical.
 The procedure used is determined by how far along you are and the size of the fetus.
 Below, you can find more information about each procedure.

-The medical abortion, RU-486, often called “the Abortion Pill,” is a series of pills taken orally to end a pregnancy.
+Medical abortions, using RU-486, often called “the Abortion Pill,” is a series of pills taken orally to end a pregnancy.
 The first pill cuts off the flow of progesterone to the pregnancy, while the second pill induces contractions to push out the contents of the uterus.
-The Abortion Pill is available only up to 10 weeks of pregnancy, so if you are farther along, a surgical abortion will be necessary.
+The Abortion Pill is available only up to 10 weeks of pregnancy, so if you are farther along, a surgical procedure will be necessary.

-Surgical abortion uses various surgical instruments to remove the pregnancy.
+Surgical abortions use various surgical instruments to remove the pregnancy.
 Because the fetus is more developed during this procedure, there may be instances where a woman’s cervix will need to be dilated to evacuate the pregnancy fully.
-Surgical abortions are available to women up to 20 weeks and six days after their missed period.
+Surgical procedures are available to women up to 20 weeks and six days after their missed period.

 The Morning After Pill